SandsDX

 • Start with Clay + HubSpot (Professional tier with Breeze)

-• Do not buy ZoomInfo at this stage; Clay’s flexibility better suits evolving ICP
+• Skip ZoomInfo.
+Clay’s flexibility better suits an evolving ICP.

 • Budget: $500-2K/month for AI GTM tools